jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-2-special-functions.md

 J_\nu(x) = \left(\frac{x}{2}\right)^\nu \sum_{n=0}^{\infty} \frac{(-1)^n}{n! \Gamma(\nu+n+1)} \left(\frac{x}{2}\right)^{2n}.
 $$

-**Key Insights:**
-- Confluence reduces the number of regular singular points from three to one, creating Bessel's equation.
-- The normalization ensures $J_0(0) = 1$ while other orders vanish at the origin.
-- This demonstrates that Bessel functions are not isolated special functions but limits of a unified hypergeometric family.
+This derivation reveals how confluence transforms the hypergeometric equation: the process of merging singular points reduces the number of regular singular points from three to one, creating Bessel's equation in the limit.
+The normalization factor ensures that $J_0(0) = 1$ while other orders vanish at the origin, establishing the correct boundary behavior.
+This demonstrates that Bessel functions are not isolated special functions but rather limits of a unified hypergeometric family, with their properties emerging naturally from the confluent limit process.

 </details>